Does RV Insurance Cover Roof Damage?

 Do You Have to Have Insurance on a Camper?

-When the towable is not insured, you could lose considerable value because you’ll be unable to make an insurance claim.
+When the towable is not insured, you could lose considerable value because you’re unable to make an insurance claim.
+Therefore, regardless of whether RV camper insurance is needed, it’s important to have it.

 Closing Thoughts